Snow Canyon State Park

 Snow Canyon State Park | Angie Payne

-• Weather: Clear, 87F
+• Weather: Mostly Clear, 40F

-On the borders of ecosystems, eras or civilizations, you’ll Find some of the most remarkable travel destinations.
+On the borders of ecosystems, eras and civilizations, you’ll find some of the most remarkable travel destinations.
 Snow Canyon State Park is one such place.
 Located at the edge of the Mojave Desert, Great Basin and Colorado Plateau, Snow Canyon State Park explodes with dramatic geology perfect for outdoor adventure — and photo opportunities.
 Contrary to its name, Snow Canyon State Park stuns visitors with vibrant orange rock formations, petrified dunes, and unexpected pockets of water.
 The park gets its name from Erastus Snow, a key Mormon pioneer, and only occasionally receives dustings of snow.

 Snow Canyon’s Navajo sandstone cliffs share the same history and geology as Zion National Park to the east.
 Cut by water and sculpted by wind and time, they may make you wonder why it isn't a national park.